Dj-Viking/learn-regex/gist-template.md

 Regex is widely used among many computer languages to match strings, lines, groups of strings.
 Assists with any sort of algorithms that require specific matching methods to get a desired result.

-(Full Disclosure I am making this in reference to JavaScript and not all regex engines work the same across different computer languages! 😁 )
+(Full Disclosure I am making this in reference to JavaScript.
+So not all every engine works the same across different computer languages! 😁 )

  If you are trying to match an email, an exact string, or group of strings you can store a regular expression inside a variable for later use in languages like JavaScript as shown below: